Dootmaan/MT-UNet/readme.md

 - Click [here](https://drive.google.com/file/d/1WvhNT-lMlLfpiljYSBzDee3y3EiyIwW8/view?usp=sharing) for the pretrained weights for Synapse.

 - Click [here](https://drive.google.com/file/d/1WvhNT-lMlLfpiljYSBzDee3y3EiyIwW8/view?usp=sharing) for the pretrained weights for ACDC.
 The authors of TransUnet did not provide the split of ACDC dataset.
-Therefore, we conducted all the ACDC experiments based on our own dataset split, and that is why the results may look a little different from the claim of other papers.
+Therefore, we conducted all the ACDC experiments based on our own dataset split.

 ## Update 2021/11/19